Azure-Samples/cognitive-services-speech-sdk/scenarios/python/console/captioning/readme.md

 - Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services)
 - <a href="https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices"  title="Create a Speech resource"  target="_blank">Create a Speech resource</a> in the Azure portal.
 You can use the free pricing tier (`F0`) to try the service, and upgrade later to a paid tier for production.
 - Get the resource key and region.
 After your Speech resource is deployed, select **Go to resource** to view and manage keys.
 For more information about Cognitive Services resources, see [Get the keys for your resource](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#get-the-keys-for-your-resource).
+- On Windows and Linux, install Python 3.6 or later.
+On macOS, install Python 3.7 or later.
+Downloads are available [here](https://www.python.org/downloads/).
-- If you are running Windows, install the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
+- If you are running Windows, install the [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
 - On Ubuntu or Debian, run the following commands to install the required packages:
 ```sh
 sudo apt-get update